GoogleCloudPlatform/cloud-spanner-emulator/README.md

 You should not depend on ordering done by the Cloud Spanner service in the absence of an ORDER BY clause.

+#### Why does the emulator fail with "Check failed: LoadTimeZone(...)"

+The emulator relies on the absl library which in turns uses the [tzdata library](https://www.iana.org/time-zones).
+The tzdata library must be installed on the system which emulator is running.
+This will need to be added to the docker build file if you are running through docker.

 ## Contribute